- Listen attentively to two books about Chinese inventions

 Supporting All Learners

 Make it clear to all that Ms. Frizzle’s Adventures: Imperial China involves time travel.
 Consider showing photos from another book that illustrates China today.
 One good book, China by Henry Pluckrose, is from the Picture A Country series.
-Or, see our book list for ideas.
+Or, see the Books About China book list for ideas.

 - Make an abacus.